JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/list/get_random_list_element.rst

 Outputs
 -------

-- **List** - A list that contain random elements from the input list.
+- **List** - A list that contains random elements from the input list.

 Advanced Node Settings
 ----------------------